legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

     You will get the following error message if you try to run the pex environment (generated on macOS) in a Linux OS.

-3. You can specify the version of Python interpreter using the option `--python-shebang` and/or the PEX_PYTHON environment variable.
+3. If theree are multiple versions of Python installed in your system, you use the option `--python` to specify the Python interpreter (e.g., `--python=python3.7`) to use when building a pex environment file.
+    The specified Python interpreter is written into the shebang (e.g., `#!/usr/bin/env python3.7`)
+    for running the built pex environment file.
+    There are 2 ways to customize thee shebang used for running the built pex environment file.
-    The `--python-shebang` option allows you to specify an explicit shebang line (e.g. --python-shebang="/usr/bin/env python3")
+    The first way is via the option `--python-shebang` at BUILDING time which allows you to specify an explicit shebang line (e.g. `--python-shebang=/usr/share/anaconda3/bin/python`).
-    and the `PEX_PYTHON` environment variable allows you to specify an explicit Python (e.g. PEX_PYTHON=python3.4)
+    The second way is via the `PEX_PYTHON` environment variable at RUN time which allows you to specify an explicit Python (e.g. `PEX_PYTHON=python3`)
     even if the pex file says something else.
+    It is suggested that you use the environment variable `PEX_PYTHON` to control the Python interpreter to run the PEX environment file as it is more flexible.

 4. It is suggested that you turn on verbosity mode using the option `-v`